Kaviarasu1408/LLM/LLM-API/llm-showdown.md

 ## Benchmarks

-- GPQA
-- BBHard
+- using benchmark we can choose the right model for the usecase
-- Math Lv 5
+- Some benchmarks like GPQA, BBHard, Math Lv 5, IFEval, MuSR and MMLU-PRO
-- IFEval
-- MuSR
-- MMLU-PRO

 ## Open LLM Leaderboard